MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-central-concepts-of-the-planning-system.md

 The figures illustrate in which sequence the system makes suggestions for supply orders at the top level and, assuming that the user will accept these suggestions, for any lower-level items as well.

-For more information about manufacturing considerations, see [Loading the Stock Profiles](design-details-balancing-demand-and-supply.md#loading-the-inventory-profiles).
+For more information about manufacturing considerations, see [Loading the Inventory Profiles](design-details-balancing-demand-and-supply.md#loading-the-inventory-profiles).

 #### <a name="optimizing-performance-for-low-level-calculations"></a>Optimising Performance for Low-Level Calculations